 - Capital Loss can be carried forward to the next 8 financial years.
 If the capital loss still persists after 8 financial years, then such loss shall be forgone.

-- A short term capital loss can be set off against long term as well as short term capital gain.
-However, set-off of short term capital loss is not possible against other heads of incomes.
+- A short-term capital loss can be set off against long-term as well as a short-term capital gain.
+However, a set-off of the short-term capital loss is not possible against other heads of incomes.

 - If capital loss still exists then it can be carried forward to the next financial year.